-Is There A March For Our Lives In New Jersey?
-Here's What Those In The Garden State Need To Know
+March For Our Lives Events Are Happening All Over New Jersey — Here's What You Need To Know

 Following the tragic shooting at a high school in Parkland, Florida, students all over the nation have organized protests to push lawmakers to enforce safer gun legislation.
 The demonstrations, known as the March For Our Lives, are happening across the United States.
 The central march will take place in Washington, D.C., but those in the Garden State wondering whether there is a March For Our Lives in New Jersey are in luck.
 There are actually many happening across the state, so you'll have plenty of options to attend and have your voice heard, too.